waleedqk/Raspi_Digitizer/config/netcat/netcat_reciever.md

     i=0; while [ 1 ]; do i=$((i+1)); echo $i: $(netcat -l 8888 | wc -l ); done

-## Process incoming data with counter and data
+## Process incoming data with counter and date

 Listen to data coming in and output the lines from word count via ```wc -l``` and add a counter value to the text and date: